Illustration of an HDD rig with a stone wall in the background

 Download

 Frame-Rig: Their low dead weight and ease of transport make Frame Rigs a reliable and cost-effective solution.
-Without its own transport system, the Frame Rig reaches the jobsite on a regular truck trailer.
+Without its own transport system, the Frame Rig reaches the jobsite on a regular semi-trailer.
 A standard crane is sufficient for loading, unloading and alignment on the jobsite.

 Crawler Rig: Crawler Rigs offer significant advantages on jobsites in rough terrain not accessible for trucks or cranes.
 The robust and flexibly maneuverable caterpillar tracks allow full autonomous mobility and maneuverability in difficult terrain.

-Modular Rig: To be able to use HDD Rigs in remote regions, Herrenknecht has developed an innovative solution.
-Modular Rigs can be disassembled into two or three modules and transported in standardized containers.
-The modules are reconnected on site.
-An optional, remote-controlled crawler provides for mobility on the jobsite.
+Modular Rig: To simplify transport to remote regions, modular rigs can be disassembled into two or three modules and transported in standardized containers.
+The modules are connected together on site using simple screw connections.

 Compact Rig: Compact and maneuverable rig for smaller projects and inner-city applications.
-For shorter drill rods (range 1 - 6 m/20 ft), optionally equipped with an onboard control cabin and a high pressure mud pump, this flexible rig meets all customer requirements, especially in confined spaces.
+For shorter drill rods (range 1-6m/20ft), optionally equipped with an onboard cabin and a high-pressure mud pump, the rig can be used flexibly, especially in confined spaces.

 Complete HDD system as well as the associated equipment with electric drive possible - with only one power source